swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 [adding the ability to track Task execution time]( https://forums.swift.org/t/possible-feature-inspect-task-execution-time/83396).
-This would allow the testing library to directly track how long a polling confirmation has ran for, allowing it to incorporate how long it has spent polling as part of testing.
-This would noticeably improve the speed of polling confirmations, without any of the reliability issues noted in discussion around why timeouts aren't directly used.
+This would allow the testing library to directly track how long a polling confirmation has ran for, without any of the time spent waiting between polling attempts.
+This would allow polling confirmations to directly use timeouts, without any of the reliability issues noted in discussion around why timeout aren't directly used.

 Additionally, tracking task execution time would enable the testing library to add a watchdog timer to catch stalled polling closures, and even improve the